 - Wellbeing services like a gym

 - Business services like managing mail and telephone calls.

-Conrad Tracey said that as well as coworking spaces providing a vibrant work location for members, there can be good economic outcomes for local business too.
+Conrad Tracey said that as well as co-working spaces providing a vibrant work location for members, there can be good economic outcomes for local businesses too.